mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

     which sets `Set-Cookie: a=origincookie`.
 The second cookie would match the first and overwrite it.

-Given that these “domain cookies'' are less trusted (due to their accessibility by different hosts and ports) we should try and prevent them from shadowing “origin cookies”.
+Given that these "domain cookies" are less trusted (due to their accessibility by different hosts and ports) we should try and prevent them from shadowing "origin cookies".
 Example:

 1. https://example.com:456 sets a cookie `Set-Cookie: a=origincookie`.
    The user then visits https://example.com:123 which tries to set a cookie `Set-Cookie: a=domaincookie; Domain=example.com`.
-The second cookie would fail to be set because the cookie it’s attempting to overwrite is an origin cookie.
+The second cookie would fail to be set because the cookie it's attempting to overwrite is an origin cookie.

-Finally, we don’t ever want to allow a cookie to pass between schemes, given the huge security differences between them.
+Finally, we don't ever want to allow a cookie to pass between schemes, given the huge security differences between them.
 So there should be no way for a server to specify that a given cookie should be sent to a different scheme.